boyellow/AdaAD/README.md

     --gpu_id 0
 ```

-The proposed AdaAD allows a larger search radius in the inner optimization to achieve better robustness performance, as reported in Section 3.4 and 4.2.
-Train a ResNet-18 model with a larger search radius via the proposed AdaAD, run the command:
+The proposed **AdaAD** allows a larger search radius in the inner optimization to achieve better robustness performance, as reported in Section 3.4 and 4.2.
+Train a ResNet-18 model on CIFAR10 with a larger search radius via the proposed **AdaAD**, run the command:
 ```.bash
 python main.py \
     --dataset CIFAR10 \